• “The New Race to the Moon: China, MAGA, SpaceX & Mars” with Jeffrey Kluger

 Oct 30 2025

-Clare Stephens spent years at Mamamia, Australia’s biggest independent women’s media outlet, copping heat from all sides and watching digital mobs turn ordinary mistakes into existential crises.
+Clare Stephens is a feminist journalist who has spent years at the coalface of cancel culture.
+She spent years at Australia’s biggest independent women’s media outlet, Mamamia, copping heat from all sides and watching digital mobs turn ordinary mistakes into existential crises.

-She’s since written a novel, The Worst Thing I’ve Ever Done, and created a podcast The Pile-On, to explore the phenomenon of public shaming, and the people who are the subject of it.
-Clare and Josh unpack what really drove the cancel-culture era, why it hit women differently to men, how shame works, and whether we might hopefully be entering a healthier phase of online reckoning.
+Now she’s written a novel about it, The Worst Thing I’ve Ever Done, and created a podcast, The Pile-On.
+Clare and Josh unpack how cancel culture evolved, why it hit women differently from men, how shame works, and whether we’re beginning to find a healthier way of disagreeing online.

 Show More Show Less